 In case you missed it, actress and UN Women Goodwill Ambassador Emma Watson started an uproar this past summer.
 She launched the HeForShe campaign where she championed feminism by offering a fresh perspective.
 Modern feminists can teach us a lot about true equality.
 But there’s also a growing population of men that are standing up to advocate for the movement.

 It’s Not a Negative Word

-Much like a radical ideology, feminism is often associated with an extreme and aggressive agenda — something that involves hating men and rejecting traditionally feminine lifestyles.
-Wrongfully living under the socially constructed umbrella, Watson pointed out in her speech, feminists are then said to be “too strong, too aggressive, isolating, anti-men, and unattractive.”
+Much like a radical ideology, feminism is often associated with an extreme and aggressive agenda.
+Something that involves hating men and rejecting traditionally feminine lifestyles.
+Wrongfully, living under the socially constructed umbrella, Watson pointed out the following in her speech.
+Feminists are then said to be “too strong, too aggressive, isolating, anti-men, and unattractive.”

 Other negative connotations include the assumptions that feminists are anti-marriage, self-entitled, and overly sensitive about compliments.
 But these antiquated ideas couldn’t be more wrong and detrimental to feminism’s core principles, says New York-based fashion tech entrepreneur and proud feminist, Mitali Rakhit.

 “It does not mean that I want to burn my bra or hate all men,” she says.
 It’s most heartbreaking to me when I see a woman who shies away from calling herself a feminist.
 I think it is one of the world’s greatest tragedies because if women don’t speak up for each other, who will?”